-1. Christ, the author of this religion, organized His followers or disciples into a Church.
+- 1. Christ, the author of this religion, organized His followers or disciples into a Church.
 And the disciples were to organize other churches as this religion spread and other disciples were "made."
-(Ray, Bapt, Succession, Revised Edition, 1st Chap.)

-2. This organization or church, according to the Scriptures and according to the practice of the Apostles and early churches, was given two kinds of officers and only two--pastors and deacons.
+(Bapt.
+Succession-Ray-Revised Edition, 1st Chap.) - 2.
+This organization or church, according to the Scriptures and according to the practice of the Apostles and early churches was given two kinds of officers and only two, pastors and deacons.
 The pastor was called "Bishop."
-Both pastor and deacons to be selected by the church and to be servants of the church.

-3. The churches in their government and discipline to be entirely separate and independent of each other, Jerusalem to have no authority over Antioch-nor Antioch over Ephesus; nor Ephesus over Corinth, and so forth.
+Both pastor and deacons to be selected by the church and to be servants of the church. - 3.
+The churches in their government and discipline to be entirely separate and independent of each other.
+Jerusalem to have no authority over Antioch; nor Antioch over Ephesus; nor Ephesus over Corinth, and so forth.
 And their government to be congregational, democratic.
-A government of the people, by the people, and for the people.

-4. To the church were given two ordinances and only two, Baptism and the Lord's Supper.
-These to be perpetual and memorial.

-5. Only the "saved" were to be received as members of the church (Acts 2:47).
-These saved ones to be saved by grace alone without any works of the law (Eph, 2:5, 8, 9).
-These saved ones and they only, to be immersed in the name of the Father, Son and Holy Spirit (Matt.
-28:19).
-And only those thus received and baptized, to partake of the Lord's Supper, and the supper to be celebrated only by the church, in church capacity.

-6. The inspired scriptures, and they only, in fact, the New Testament and that only, to be the rule and guide of faith and life, not only for the church as an organization, but for each individual member of that organization.

-7. Christ Jesus, the founder of this organization and the savior of its members, to be their only priest and king, their only Lord and Lawgiver, and the only head of the churches.
-The churches to be executive only in carrying out their Lord's will and completed laws, never legislative, to amend or abrogate old laws or to make new ones.

-8. This religion of Christ to be individual, personal, and purely voluntary or through persuasion.
+A government of the people, by the people, and for the people. - 4.
+To the church were given two ordinances and only two, Baptism and the Lord's Supper.
+These to be perpetual and memorial. - 5.
+Only the "saved" were to be received as members of the church.
+"Praising God, and having favour with all the people.
+And the Lord added to the church daily such as should be saved" (Acts 2:47.)
+These saved ones to be saved by grace alone without any works of the law.
+"Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;)...For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast" (Eph.
+2:5,8,9).
+These saved ones and they only, to be immersed in the name of the Father, Son and Holy Spirit.
+"Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost" (Matt.
+28:19.)
+And only those thus received and baptized, to partake of the Lord's Supper, and the supper to be celebrated only by the church, in church capacity. - 6.
+The inspired scriptures, and they only, in fact, the New Testament and that only, to be the rule and guide of faith and life, not only for the church as an organization, but for each individual member of that organization. - 7.
+Christ Jesus, the founder of this organization and the savior of its members, to be their only priest and kin, their only Lord and Lawgiver, and the only head of the churches.
+The churches to be executive only in carrying out their Lord's will and completed laws, never legislative, to amend or abrogate old laws or to make new ones. - 8.
+This religion of Christ to be individual, personal, and purely voluntary or through persuasion.
 No physical or governmental compulsion.
 A matter of distinct individual and personal choice.
 "Choose you" is the scriptural injunction.
 It could be neither accepted nor rejected nor lived by proxy nor under compulsion.